KungFur1/OmegaPoint-implementation/app/README.md

 If you need, you can always define additional modules in your package.
 If your package has a lot of logic going on it is very natural to separate that logic into another file.
 If your component is fairly big, you should also consider splitting your component into a few sub components.
 For example in `users` there is a sub component `roles`.

 ### Notes
 Don't forget to add your database initialization files to `database_init` folder.
-For more inforamtion users and authorization refer to `users` and `JWT_auth` README.md files.
+For more information about users and authorization refer to `users` and `JWT_auth` README.md files.

 ## Every Component Overview